Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 Check out the Adyen documentation on how to set up notifications for more information: [Set up notifications](https://docs.adyen.com/developers/development-resources/notifications/set-up-notifications)

-## Notes
+## FAQ

+Can I remove a subscription I created?

 - If you accidentally created a subscription you can edit it and uncheck the **Active** checkbox so Adyen doesn't send there notifications.
-Then you can contact the Adyen support and ask them to remove the subscription.
+Then you can contact the Adyen support and ask them to remove the subscription

+Will we lose a notification if it was not processed for some reason?
-- Adyen will queue notifications when the notification service was not reachable or it didn't return a success message and will try to send it later.
+- Adyen will queue notifications when the notification service was not reachable or it didn't return a success message and will try to send it later